-On glass slide A-1 in your Neuroanatomy slide box, spinal cord from a dog (H&E stain), search for astrocyte and ologodendrocyte cell bodies as they appear in routine stains, illustrated below.
+On glass slide A-1 in your Neuroanatomy slide box, canine spinal cord, search the white matter for astrocyte and ologodendrocyte cell bodies as they appear in routine stains, illustrated below.

 Microglia are difficult to find.
-These glial cells have small elongate perikarya and short cell processes.
+Microglial cells have small elongate perikarya and short cell processes.
 They comprise only about 4% of the glial cell population under normal circumstances.
 An example of a microglial cell will be on demonstration in the laboratory.